 During the year ended December 31, 2022, the Company issued 1,000,000 compensatory warrants to Rio Tinto as consideration for technical and support services in connection with the parties entering into a Strategic Collaboration Agreement on June 16, 2022.
-The warrants were exercisable at \$4.00 each until they expired on June 16, 2023.
-The Company recorded the fair value of the warrants issued to Rio Tinto using the Black-Scholes option pricing model.
+The warrants are exercisable at \$4.00 each for one year until June 16, 2023.
+The Company recorded the fair value of the warrants issued to Rio Tinto during using the Black-Scholes option pricing model.
 The fair value is particularly impacted by the Company's stock price volatility.
-The fair value was determined using the following weighted average assumptions:
+The fair values were determined using the following weighted average assumptions:

 Dece ember 31,

 2022

 Risk-free interest rate 3.2%

 Expected life of warrants (years) 1.0

 Historical volatility 86.0%

-Dividend rate 0.0%
+Dividend rate 0%

 Weighted average fair value per warrant granted \$ 0.60